 There have been a few times recently when I was thinking something very similar to what Biblo was thinking as he traveled from Bag-End to the Lonely Mountain.
 Now, I wasn’t making an epic journey across mountain ranges and through tunnels or riding on eagles and talking with dragons when I had this thought.
 No, I was running down the road with my sister as we train for a 5K in October.

 I think the answer to “why am I doing this” is because it’s a challenge.
-I am not much of a runner, I did competitive Scottish highland dancing for 10 years and swam in the summer for 10 years as well, but I never ran.
+I am not much of a runner, I did competitive Scottish highland dancing for 10 years and swam on a summer swim team for 10 years as well, but I never ran.
 The times I did try running, after I stopped dancing and swimming, I never could get into it and really didn’t enjoy it.

 I am a relatively fit person.
 I manage my family’s horse farm and, with my two sisters, care for the 9 horses once or twice a day depending on feeding schedules.
 As a result, I do a lot of walking.
 I also do TTapp and The No Om Zone Yoga on a regular basis to keep fit.
 But running is definitely a challenge.

-That is why I agreed to do it when my sister asked me to do a 5K color run with her on October.
-Because I felt like I needed to challenge myself to step out of my comfort zone and try something new.
-It has been a bit difficult because I have bad Achilles tendons due to dropped arches and they give me trouble now and then.
-More significantly, however, I have vasovagal syncope, basically I pass out easily if the conditions are right, so I suffer with anxiety that my vasovagal will kick in while I run.
+That is why I agreed to do it when my sister asked me to do a 5K Color Run with her in October.
+I felt like I needed to challenge myself to step out of my comfort zone and try something new.
+It has been a bit difficult because I have bad achilles tendons due to dropped arches and they give me trouble now and then.
+More significantly, however, I have vasovagal syncope, which means I tend to pass out easily if the conditions are right, so I suffer with anxiety that my vasovagal will kick in while I run.
 This makes my getting up and running three days a week a mini victory each time.

-Like I’ve said, there are the times when I feel like Bilbo and wish I was home on the back patio sipping my tea, letting myself slowly wake up as the sun rises.
-But then I realize that I just ran farther than yesterday, or that I may have had some Achilles pain, and instead of giving up and walking all the way home, I walked for a few extra minutes to rest it and was able to run for our last interval.
+Like I’ve said, there are the times when I feel like Bilbo and wish I was home on the back patio sipping my tea, watching the sun rise.
+But then I realize that I just ran farther today than yesterday, or that I may have had some Achilles pain, and instead of giving up and walking all the way home, I walked for a few extra minutes to rest it and was able to run for our last interval.